 Make-Ahead Cinnamon Rolls: have sweeter words ever been said?
 I really do not think so.

-In my opinion, nothing quite beats a warm, homemade cinnamon roll on a lazy weekend morning.
-The only thing that makes that experience better is not having to wake up hours in advance so that you can let the dough rise, make the rolls, let them rise again, bake them, and then eat them.
+IMHO, nothing quite beats a warm, homemade cinnamon roll on a lazy weekend morning.
+The only thing that makes that experience better is not having to wake up hours in advance.
+Because don’t forget that you need to let the dough rise, make the rolls, let them rise again, bake them… And then eat them.

 This recipe allows you to do a lot of the prep work the night before, saving you valuable time the next morning.
-You can sleep in, luxuriate on the couch with a cup of coffee, and still have your cinnamon rolls in a reasonable amount of time.
+You can sleep in, luxuriate with a cup of coffee, and still have your cinnamon rolls in a reasonable amount of time.

 The night before, you’ll need to make the dough and assemble the rolls.
 Cover them tightly with plastic wrap and tuck them into the fridge until the next morning.
 Once you wake up, remove them from the fridge and let them sit on the counter for about half an hour.
 This ought to give you enough time to preheat the oven, make a cup of coffee, and scroll through your Twitter feed.